Fixed Deposit Calculator Nigeria

 Understanding the difference between simple and compound interest is critical when evaluating fixed deposit returns in Nigeria.

 Simple interest is calculated only on the original principal throughout the entire tenure.
 Formula: Interest = Principal × Rate × Time.
-Most Nigerian commercial banks — including GTBank, Zenith, Access, and UBA — apply simple interest on fixed deposits.
-A ₦1,000,000 deposit at 15.5% for 12 months earns exactly ₦155,000 in gross interest.
+Nigerian commercial banks commonly apply simple interest on retail fixed deposits, though the method is set in your deposit contract and varies by bank and product — treat this as an illustrative assumption and confirm it on your own term sheet.
+On that basis, a ₦1,000,000 deposit at 15.5% for 12 months earns ₦155,000 in gross interest.

 Compound interest earns "interest on interest."
 The interest is periodically added to the principal, and subsequent interest is calculated on the new, larger balance.
-Our calculator uses quarterly compounding (4 times per year), which is the most common compounding frequency when Nigerian banks do offer it.
-The same ₦1,000,000 at 15.5% compounded quarterly yields approximately ₦163,200 — about ₦8,200 more than simple interest.
+Our calculator uses quarterly compounding (4 times per year) as its illustrative assumption; where a Nigerian bank does compound, the frequency is product-specific — ask for yours.
+On that assumption, the same ₦1,000,000 at 15.5% compounded quarterly yields approximately ₦164,244 — about ₦9,244 more than simple interest.

 For short tenures of 30–90 days, the difference between simple and compound interest is negligible.
 The gap widens significantly for 12-month and 24-month deposits.
 Always ask your bank whether they compound interest and at what frequency.